Fried Eggs Breakfast Taco Recipe with Chorizo and Crunchy Potatoes. Copyright © 2022 Terence Carter / Grantourismo. All Rights Reserved.

+Our Taco Tuesday recipes make mostly wheat flour tacos, which are a mix of Mexican, Mexican-American and Tex-Mex-styles of tacos.
+That’s not to say they’re inauthentic.
 Wheat flour tortillas are used to make tacos in Mexico, mostly in the northern Mexican states that border the USA, as well as the southern USA Borderlands that were part of Mexico not all that long ago.
 Wheat flour tortillas are also used by Mexican-Americans.

 Mexican taco fillings – or toppings, because corn tortillas are flat until you scoop the taco up and fold the tortilla to eat it – are fairly restrained.
-By contrast, our toppings are fairly generous, in the Tex-Mex style, as you can see, so our Taco Tuesday recipes make a meal rather than the snack that Mexican tacos typically are.
+By contrast, our toppings are more generous, in the Tex-Mex style, as you can see, so our Taco Tuesday recipes make a meal rather than the snack that Mexican tacos typically are.

 However they started, food days have taken on a life of their own.
-They’re no longer only about discounted meal deals but they also serve as a vehicle to connect diverse people with disparate interests through their shared passions for particular food, whether it be tacos and or laksa, and I’m for anything that connects people rather than drives people apart, especially if it’s food!
+They’re no longer only about discounted meal deals but they also serve as a vehicle to connect diverse people with disparate interests through their shared passions for particular food, whether it be tacos or laksa, and I’m for anything that connects people rather than drives people apart, especially if it’s food!

 Taco Tuesday Recipes – Tacos Al Pastor, Chicken Tinga Tacos, Breakfast Tacos and More